kornavol/portfolio/README.md

 ## Bugs

-- prevent navigation scroling if pop-up window is activ
+- prevent navigation scrolling if pop-up window is active
+- the pass started with /porfolio if I'm using router components
+- How to use React routing instead window.location.replace

 ## Testing

 Needs to test scroll navigation on:

--
+## Questions

+- Ask Buelent.
+Is it possible to listen a variable (getter, setter)
+- How to implement useHistory instead window.location.replace